-RCC does not participate in the Federal Family Education Loan program.
-However, privately funded student loan information is available from the Financial Aid Office upon request.
-Contact the financial aid office for more information, (336) 633-0205.
+RCC does not participate in the Federal Loan programs.
+However, privately funded student loan information is available from the Office of Financial Aid and Veterans Affairs upon request.
+For more information, call (336) 633-0200 or visit www.randolph.edu/fin_aid.